Legally Reviewed by Matthew Dolman

 Filing a lawsuit for sexual abuse in foster care requires more than legal knowledge: it demands specialized expertise.
 Here’s what sets the right law firm apart:

 - Deep Understanding of Foster Care Systems: We know how these agencies work, what regulations they must follow, and where things typically go wrong.
-That allows us to uncover hidden failures and hold agencies accountable.
+Our team understands the nuances of state-specific regulations and can navigate agency files and placement histories, allowing us to uncover hidden failures and hold agencies accountable.

-- Proven Legal Success: Our affiliated firms have recovered millions for abuse survivors, including cases against government agencies, major corporations, and powerful institutions.
+- Proven Legal Success: Dolman Law Group's firms have recovered millions for abuse survivors, including cases against government agencies, major corporations, and powerful institutions.

-- Resources to Build Strong Cases: Our network includes investigators, forensic experts, trauma specialists, and seasoned litigators who collaborate to uncover the truth and build compelling evidence.
+- Resources to Build Strong Cases: Our legal team is experienced in calculating damages and pursuing claims against multiple parties, including state agencies.
+Our network includes investigators, forensic experts, trauma specialists, and seasoned litigators who collaborate to uncover the truth and build compelling evidence.
+Foster care abuse cases often involve multiple parties who may be held accountable.

 - Client-Centered Advocacy: We treat every client with respect, empathy, and discretion.
 Survivors deserve to be heard without judgment, and we prioritize their privacy every step of the way.